bcsamrudh/scientific-computing-with-python/README.md

-# scientific-computing-with-python
+# Solution for Freecodechamp's Scientific-Computing-With-Python Course
 Explore a comprehensive compilation of solutions to FreeCodeCamp's Scientific Computing with Python course in this repository.
+Master essential Python skills for scientific applications through hands-on coding examples, enhancing your proficiency in data manipulation, visualization, and problem-solving.
+Elevate your scientific computing prowess with this invaluable resource.